ansible-collections/amazon.aws/CONTRIBUTING.md

 Then create a pull request.

 If you're struggling with running integration tests locally, don't worry.
-After creating a pull request the CI bot will automatically test for you.
+After creating a pull request the GitHub Actions will automatically test for you.

 ## More information about contributing